Aman855180/disease-outbreak-predictor/README.md

 By the time a disease outbreak is obvious, containment is already difficult.
-Case counts are rising, healthcare systems are overwhelmed, and response teams are playing catch-up.
+Case counts are rising, healthcare systems are overwhelmed, and response teams are playing catch up.

 The goal of this project was simple: **can we detect the warning signs early enough to actually do something about it?**